 Postdoctoral Candidates’ Colloquium

 The institute not only supports the postdoctoral dissertation (Habilitation) projects of its own employees but also views it as its duty to bring together internationally oriented junior scholars from universities, both among themselves and with the scholars of the institute, to get to know one another and exchange ideas.
 This aim is served by the Postdoctoral Candidates’ Colloquium, which has been held by the institute every two years since 1999 and to which postdoctoral candidates from German, Austrian, and Swiss universities are invited.

-The PostDoc Conferences on European Private Law take place every two years.
-The institute invites junior scholars from the non-German-speaking countries in Europe and offers them the opportunity to present and discuss their research in English and French.
+The PostDoc Conferences on Private Law take place every two years.
+The institute invites junior scholars from non-German-speaking countries and offers them the opportunity to present and discuss their research in English and French.